wheatleyinabox/wheatleyinabox/README.md

 ### Hello!
 I'm Valen! | ˙ᵕ˙ )ﾉﾞ
 💻 Frontend Web Developer | Webmaster and Consultant<br/>
-🎨 Passionate in creative, interactive web experiences and media!<br/>
+🎨 Passionate in creative interactive web experiences and media!<br/>
 🌱 Learning all the time!<br/>